top of page

 2. Notification of changes

-Foreign nationals who are staying in Germany for the purpose of training or employment (Sections 16-21 of the Residence Act) are legally obliged to notify the responsible immigration authority of certain changes immediately – within two weeks of becoming aware of them (Section 82 (6) of the Residence Act) .
+Foreign nationals who are staying in Germany for the purpose of training or employment (§§ 16-21 Residence Act) are legally obliged to notify the responsible immigration authority of certain changes immediately – within two weeks of becoming aware of them (§ 82 para.
+6 Residence Act) .
 This includes, in particular, the premature termination of an employment relationship or the abandonment of self-employment or a business.
-The notification can be made informally using a contact form, by email or by post – there are no prescribed methods.
-Failure to do so may result in regulatory consequences such as fines (Section 98 (2) No. 5 of the Residence Act) and possibly also the withdrawal or revocation of the residence permit (Section 7 (2) Sentence 2, Section 52 (2b) No. 1 of the Residence Act).
-The requirements are particularly strict for holders of the EU Blue Card or applicants for an ICT card (Section 19b of the Residence Act).
+The notification can be made informally using a contact form, by email, or by post – there are no prescribed methods.
+Failure to do so may result in regulatory consequences such as fines (§ 98 para.
+2 no. 5 Residence Act) and possibly also the withdrawal or revocation of the residence permit (§ 7 para.
+2 sentence 2, § 52 para.
+2b no. 1 Residence Act).
+The requirements are particularly strict for holders of the EU Blue Card or applicants for an ICT card (§ 19b Residence Act).

-Aside from the aforementioned obligations applicable to foreign nationals, foreign nationals in Germany are not subject to a general duty to cooperate – this means they do not have to disclose incriminating circumstances of their own accord unless explicitly asked.
+Aside from the aforementioned obligations applicable to foreigners, foreigners in Germany are not subject to a general duty of cooperation – this means they do not have to disclose incriminating circumstances voluntarily unless explicitly asked.
 Nevertheless, it may be procedurally sensible to provide certain information voluntarily, for example, if you move, so that important correspondence continues to reach you.
 In this respect, administrative law presumes that letters are deemed to have been delivered after three days ( Section 41 (2) of the Administrative Procedure Act ).
 In addition to these general principles, there are further obligations to cooperate in certain procedures, such as asylum procedures or official investigations – these specific regulations, however, are not the subject of this article.

 3. Consequences of breach of duty to cooperate